Sylvie (Marvel Cinematic Universe): Fixing the Temporal Loom

 Sylvie returns to TVA and meets with Loki, Mobius, Timely, B-15, Casey, and Ouroboros "O. B." as the Temporal Loom reaches critical.
 While O.B., Timely and Casey work on fixing the Loom, Sylvie gets mad at Mobius for not taking the threat seriously, berating him for not understanding the personal stakes at hand.
 She and Loki also share a discussion about the implications for their actions.
 On the way back to the Loom, Renslayer hijacks the TVA with the help of Miss Minutes, causing Sylvie to get trapped in an elevator.
 They also kill Dox and her guards while kidnapping Timely with Wolfe's help.
 When Sylvie gets the elevator open, she encounters the past version of Loki who gets pruned by the current Loki, much to her confusion.
 After O.B. takes Miss Minutes off-line, Sylvie is able to enchant Wolfe and prunes Renslayer.
-Returning to the Loom with Timely, Sylvie and the others watch as he as goes to put a "Multiplier" in, but the temporal radiation spaghettifies him instantly.
+Returning to the Loom with Timely, Sylvie and the others watch as he goes to put a "Multiplier" in, but the temporal radiation spaghettifies him instantly.
 The Loom explodes sending a blast wave towards the TVA.

 After the explosion, Sylvie is reset back to Broxton and continued her life working at McDonald's.
 One night, after a shift, she finds Loki who asks if she remembers him.
 She sees him time-slipping for the first time and invites him out for a drink.
 She gets Loki to admit that his true motivation in saving the TVA is his fear of losing his friends and being alone.
 She encourages him to go find a life for himself instead.
 Later, she goes to a record store, listens to a song from Loaded before realizing that her universe is dissolving and spaghettifying around her.
 Evacuating through a Timedoor, she locates Loki who has reunited all his friends on O.B.'s variant A.D.
 Doug's universe, telling them that they need to save the Loom as everything is dying.
 Before they can do anything, she and the others are spaghettified away.